Dreaming the Future into Existence: Design Justice at the Allied Media ConferenceJuly, 2020

 Remembering our history, imagining the future

 Una guided the participants in collectively designing, sketching, and prototyping ways that our lives might be transformed by a design justice future.
 We were invited to design an artifact from that future, and share with other participants which year the artifact comes from along with the sketch.
-Earlier when thinking about DJN’s history, Sasha reminded us that our current moment will become history in the future.
+Earlier when thinking about the history of DJN, Sasha reminded us that our current moment will become history in the future.
 Similarly, “we imagine things that don’t yet exist, and then we conjure them into existence.”
 At the end of the exercise, the speculative futures were added to the Design Justice Timeline, which both serves as a history and maps out a speculative future.

 Thank you to the organizers and facilitators of this network gathering!